Utilizing the power of the WooCommerce sales funnel can boost your online sales and revenue.

 - Automated campaigns: With FunnelKit automations, you can automate your email campaign so it runs even when you are away.
 So, if someone optin, you can send them a series of email drip campaigns to convince them to make their first purchase on autopilot.

 - Prebuilt recipes: You get a wide range of email autoresponders that you can import and use in a few clicks.
-Some prebuilt recipes include abandoned cart campaigns, win-back campaigns, post-purchase sequences, etc.
+Some prebuilt recipes include post-purchase sequences, abandoned cart campaigns, win-back campaigns, etc.

 - In-depth Analytics: You get in-depth analytics from active contacts, completed contacts, orders, revenue, AOV, etc.

-3. Thrive Suite
+4. Thrive Suite

 Here are the key features: